 DWR is committed to exploring all efforts to advance integration of renewable technologies to provide clean energy to California.

 To efficiently manage water resources and supply energy that DWR could not produce from our own resources (e.g., hydrogeneration at Lake Oroville), the Department has historically procured energy from various economically available sources using long-term power contracts.
 Due to California’s AB 32 and our commitment to the environment, DWR has contracted for renewable energy generation to help meet SWP’s pump load using low GHG emitting resources.
 In 2018, SB 100 was signed into law and requires California’s electricity sector to be 100 percent emissions-free by 2045.
 The Climate Action Plan-Greenhouse Gas Emissions Reduction Plan has been updated to reflect SB 100 requirements.

-SWP’s Renewable Energy Procurement Plan (REPP) has been updated to meet the state’s aggressive clean energy goals.
-Under the REPP, SWP’s power portfolio is targeted to be 75 percent zero-emissions by 2030 and then to 100 percent zero-emissions by 2045.
+SWP’s Renewable Energy Procurement Plan (REPP) has been updated to meet the state’s aggressive clean energy goals but will be further updated to comply with recent legislation.
+Under the REPP, SWP’s power portfolio is targeted to be 100 percent zero-emissions by 2045.
 The REPP meets the Greenhouse Gas Emissions Reduction Plan (GGERP) emissions reduction strategy as defined in the Climate Action Plan.

 The REPP is designed to help achieve our long-term GHG emissions reduction goals by incrementally adding an increasing amount of renewable generation into the SWP energy portfolio.
 DWR intends to add renewable energy from a variety of sources.
 The Department will continue to monitor emissions trends and will modify the schedule for procurement of renewable energy as necessary to meet near- and long-term goals.